SloanStinnett/Final-Project-for-DScourseS19/README.md

 then simply change the second line of the r code so that it reads path<-"[path to where you stored the data]". after this you should only have to run the code inorder to reproduce the results discussed in the paper.
 For specific results:
-The pie chart of win ratios can be found at lines 132 through 152.
+1.The pie chart of win ratios can be found at lines 132 through 152.
-The bar chart of average sentiment proportions and the calculation of average length can be foun at lines 212 through 239.
+2.The bar chart of average sentiment proportions and the calculation of average length can be foun at lines 212 through 239.
-The results of the classification models, including the confusion matrixs, can be found on lines 324 through 359.
+3.The results of the classification models, including the confusion matrixs, can be found on lines 324 through 359.